 - Please be aware that students with F-1 Student Visas must register for at least nine credits each semester in order to maintain their immigration status.

-- International students who earned undergraduate (or graduate) degrees in a country where English is not the official language are required to take the MSU ESL placement test and score higher than level IV.
-Students who do not place at this level will be provided with a list of ESL courses needed to reach the acceptable level of English proficiency.
+- International students who earned undergraduate (or graduate) degrees in a country where English is not the official language are required to take the Montclair State ESL placement test and score higher than level IV.
+Students who do not place at this level will be provided with a list of ESL courses needed to reach an acceptable level of English proficiency.
 These courses will be added to the student’s program of study, and at least one course MUST be taken in the first semester of graduate study.
-While all students will be required to take the MSU ESL test, only degree seeking students will be required to register for ESL coursework.
+While all students will be required to take the Montclair State ESL test, only degree-seeking students will be required to register for ESL coursework.
 Additionally, some Graduate Program Coordinators may decide to require all ESL courses be taken by their students.
 Please note that students may not register for classes until they take the ESL placement test.
 ESL Placement Test locations and dates